How many hand embroidery stitches do you know? With patience and practice, you'll get the hang of this special sewing skill in no time!

 You can certainly create and have fun at the same time by simply creating your own embroidery pattern.

 But before you can make different hand embroidery designs, you need to learn these types of stitches in embroidery we're about to share!
 Enhancing your skills on embroidery stitches is one way of producing an embroidery masterpiece.

 Learning all the embroidery stitches can be challenging and daunting.
-But let me tell you this: embroidery is super easy.
-Just think about this — it’s only coloring with threads!
-Keep reading as we share 11 types of embroidery stitches we can’t live without!
+But let me tell you this: embroidery is super easy!

 2. Back Stitch

-Back stitch is a thin-line stitch that is commonly used in outlining a design to be filled with satin stitch.
-It is also used if you want to add fine detail to your work design.
-Check the tutorial here.
+The backstitch is a thin-line stitch commonly used in outlining a design before filling with a satin stitch and a base of many composite stitches.
+It is also used if you want to add fine detail to your embroidery work design.

 3. Split Stitch

 The split stitch is a basic embroidery stitch often used for delicate lines and curves.
 It looks like a mini-chain stitch when done continuously.

 It's great to use in outlining designs like floral stems.